Authorpreneurship

 "Wow!
 I appreciated the way you summed up the options (DIY or hiring out), and gave relatable examples.
 I worked in public relations and was on the receiving end of many pitches from media producers.
 Great presentation!"

-• Consider your approach--whether to pitch yourself or hire a pro
+• Criteria for deciding whether to pitch yourself or hire a professional publicist

 Pitch Perfect: Leveraging Podcasts & Video Interviews to Reach Your Audience